KeithGallagher/custom-preloader/readme.txt

 == Frequently Asked Questions ==

 = Are there any settings I can adjust?

-= Yeap, But It's Simple, you can add your image url change the background color and the margins for the image!
+= Yeap, First When you Active my Plugin Click Save Changes.

 = Can i turn off the plugin anytime i want?
 = Sure! you can Deactivate Custom Preloader without lose your settings!

 = how can i upload my image?
 = you can put the url of image to the "Set Image" field

 = how can i change the position of image?
 = click to advanced section and play with the margins "left,top,right,bottom"

+= What is colorful background?
+= ColorFul Background it's a gradient Background. find it in ColorFul Background Section

 == Screenshots ==

-1. Screenshot For The Admin panel
+1. Screenshot For All Settings
-2. Screenshot For Preloader
+2. Screenshot For ColorFul Background Settings
+3. Screenshot For Advanced Settings

 == Upgrade Notice ==
+= 1.1 =
+* Set ColorFul Background
+* Fix Bugs

 = 1.0 =
 * Set Background Color

 == Changelog ==

+= 1.1 =
+* Set ColorFul Background
+* Fix Bugs

 = 1.0 =
 * First stable release